 These effects explain why an individual might use a drug at any given time, but do not explain why some substance users become addicted while others do not.
 For that, we need a model that incorporates the complex factors that lead to addiction.

-While there are many theories about the origins of alcohol and drug abuse, both the international addictions community and the Province of British Columbia have adopted the biopsychosocialspiritual model to guide treatment programs.
+There are many theories about the origins of alcohol and drug abuse, both the international addictions community and the Province of British Columbia have adopted the bio-psycho-social-spiritual model to guide treatment programs.
 This model rejects the idea that addiction is caused by any single factor.
 Instead, it treats addiction as arising from an interaction of diverse factors from different areas of an individual’s life.

 To better understand the kinds of factors that can contribute to addiction, let’s break down the model’s components: